 Sending money in Gmail is as easy as sending any other attachment.
 Just tap on the attachment icon and choose whether you want to send or request money.

 Recipients are able to receive or request money right from the email itself—without having to install another payment app.
 They can arrange for money they receive to go directly into their bank account.
 Either way, it’s completely free for both of you.

-The only draw back for me is, that app is only available in the U.S. only, so I have to make a trip over there to test it out.
+The only drawback for me is, that the app is only available in the U.S. only, so I have to make a trip over there to test it out.

 What’s your thoughts about mobile payment apps,